billetd/FBI/README.md

 All pre-requisites will be installed, if they are not already.

-**Important note:** Special forked branches of Lompe and pydarnio are also installed, with some small changes to make FBI work properly.
-If you already have `pydarnio` or `Lompe` installed, uninstall them before installing this.
+**Important note:** A special forked branch of Lompe is installed, with some small changes to make FBI work properly.
+If you already have `Lompe` installed in the enviroment you are using `FBI`, uninstall before installing `FBI`.
+I recommend a fresh virtual enviroment.

 # Creating an FBI output file